-Unreasonable Faith uses a recent comment in which the central question is framed for a nurse:
+Unreasonable Faith (a blog that closed in 2014) used a comment in which the central question was framed for a nurse:

 The question can be phrased a variety of ways: